jhunkeler/astroconda/source/compat.rst

 .. note::

-  **You may be effected by an issue if you have updated your AstroConda environment on or after the dates listed in each section below.**
+  **You may be affected by an issue if you have updated your AstroConda environment on or after the dates listed in each section below.**

 12/23/2016